 Katcon Global Listed by crypto24 Ransomware Group

-On April 2, 2026, automotive supplier Katcon Global appeared on the leak site of the crypto24 ransomware group after internal files were exfiltrated during a ransomware attack.
+On April 2, 2026, automotive supplier Katcon Global appeared on the leak site of the crypto24 ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.
 The company, which designs and manufactures vehicle exhaust systems and provides energy-recovery solutions, has facilities across Mexico, Europe, Asia, Australia, and the Americas.
-While the exact number of individuals whose information was exposed remains unknown, any current or former employees, vendors, or customers whose personal details were stored in those internal systems could now be at risk.
+While the exact number of individuals whose information may have been exposed remains unknown, any current or former employees, vendors, or customers whose personal details were stored in those internal systems could now be at risk.

 Public reporting indicates that crypto24 claims to have stolen internal documents from Katcon Global and has published a sample of the data on its leak site.
 The breach stems from a ransomware incident in which attackers gained access, exfiltrated files, and later listed the company when negotiations presumably failed.
 Available details list the exposed material simply as internal files, with no confirmed breakdown of specific record types such as employee names, addresses, Social Security numbers, or financial information.
 The incident was first noted on ransomware-tracking platforms on April 2, 2026.
 No official statement from Katcon Global confirming the breach timeline or scope had been widely reported at the time of this writing.